Field Court Chambers

 Menu

-Field Court Chambers is a leading set of barristers and mediators based in London.
+Field Court Chambers is a leading set of barristers based in London.
+As well as high quality legal advice and representation, we offer expertise in alternative dispute resolution.

 News